 Schedule, syllabus and examination date

-This is a skill course with a final examination.
+This is a proficiency course with a final examination.

 Formal prerequisite knowledge